Do the Digit Insurance

 Other Education scholarships, retrenchment compensation, and monetary benefits for retirement cum death.

-Tax Deductions Not Allowed Under New Tax Regime
+Tax Deductions and Exemptions Not Allowed Under New Tax Regime

-Some of the common tax deduction in new tax regime that taxpayers cannot claim are:
+Some of the common tax deductions in the new tax regime that taxpayers cannot claim are:

 Category Tax Deductions and Exemptions NOT ALLOWED

-Section 80C Investments made in Employees’ Provident Fund, life insurance premium and Public Provident Fund.
+Section 80C Investments made in the Employees’ Provident Fund, life insurance premium, and Public Provident Fund.

 Home Loans